bbwieland/fRisbee/README.md

 fRisbee: An Open-Source Package for College and Professional Ultimate Frisbee Data and Modeling
 ================
-Ben Wieland and Akiva Dienstfrey, University of Virginia Aug 26, 2022

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->